 18.1.
 Subscription Cancellations/Refunds – Subscriptions may be cancelled only upon proper notice via e-mail to email@example.com and requires a minimum 3-day notice.
 Cancellations shall then become effective immediately upon receipt.
 There shall be no refunds for the prior months of Subscription.

 18.3.
-Delinquent and Inactive Accounts – customer/ Subscriber accounts shall be due and payable on a monthly basis and must be paid in full to remain active.
+Delinquent and Inactive Accounts – DBO Subscriber accounts shall be due and payable on a monthly basis and must be paid in full to remain active.
 Accounts will be charged on the monthly anniversary date of enrollment.
-In the event that a card is declined, and a payment is not completed, at this point they shall be determined to be inactive and benefits shall be terminated immediately.
+In the event that a card is declined, and a payment is not completed, at this point they shall be determined to be dormant and the DBO shall revert to VIP Customer Status and any DBO benefits shall be terminated immediately.

-18.7.
+18.6.
 Business Subscribers – Subscribers who are businesses may have no more than 4 designated representatives from that particular business who may utilize the benefits.
 Each of these Subscribers must be provided to CFORTH in writing.
-Business Subscriber may amend this designation in writing with 15-day notice.
+Business Subscribers may amend this designation in writing with 15-day notice.